kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/other/work_diary/README.md

 As the competition is approaching this week, we have intensified our practice efforts by attempting various tasks and adjusting our program to accommodate most scenarios.
 Trying out different tasks has the advantage of helping us identify the challenges our robot might face and allowing us to make necessary adjustments in advance.
 Here is an update on our practice progress:

-- We have designated the lanes as A, B, C, and D. Each lane is divided into three zones, each with two placement spots for blocks.
-The red blocks indicating turning conditions are placed in order, and other blocks are adjusted randomly.
+- We have labeled the lanes as A, B, C, and D. Each lane is divided into three sections, and within each section, there are points for placing blocks both on the inner and outer sides.
+The red blocks indicating turning conditions will be placed sequentially, while the positions of other blocks will be randomized.
 - he record sheet will include the following information:
   1. Completion time
   2. Number of successful attempts/failures